 But why is parallel import and grey market damaging to the brands?

 Grey market involves a selling of trademarked goods through channel of distribution that is not authorized by trademark holders (Duham & Shefft, 2008).
 An estimated $7 billion to $10 billion worth of products are sold every year in the United States outside manufacturers’ authorized distribution channels.

 Such revenue brings along problems like product defection, price erosion, warranty issues, etc. When not handled properly, these problems can escalate to customers’ dissatisfaction and in the end, affects brand reputation.
 Distributors may loss trust in brand owners resulting in loss of marketing and post-sales service support.

 As such, more businesses have tried various ways to minimize any potential of parallel import.
 Some companies implement new guidelines in the selection of distributors or resellers to ensure they abide and align with the brand’s rules, restricted from selling products to other territories while enjoying the discounted rate offered for bulk purchase.
 Some may offer greater support for distributors on marketing; better margin or even after-sales support.
 And others may educate their customers on possible issues such as warranty claiming if they purchased from grey market.
 While these ways may help to reduce grey market activities, it does not provide data for a company to analyze its channels and customers’ behaviour.

-To achieve the capability to gather big data, companies can also look into solutions that turns their product into a smart product.
+To achieve the capability to gather big data, companies can also look into solutions that turn their product into a smart product.
 This can be done by tagging each product with a unique identity (ID) on their packaging and track them.
-The unique ID served as an interactive code where consumers can use their smart phone to scan and obtain information such as the authenticity of product, product overview, etc.
+The unique ID served as an interactive code where consumers can use their smartphone to scan and obtain information such as the authenticity of the product, product overview, etc.

-Find out how businesses can prevent parallel import and grey market: http://accessreal.i-sprint.com/
+Find out how businesses can prevent the parallel import and grey market: https://accessreal.i-sprint.com/